Dllamasm4412/GenAI/Week1/Readme.md

 ## 1. Confirm that you opened your own repository

-Look at the top of the Cursor window and the file explorer.
+Look at the top of the Cursor window and at the file explorer.

-You should see the name of **your own project repository**, such as:
+You should see your own project repository name, such as:

 ```text
 sports-dashboard